Romania national football team: UEFA European Championship

-UEFA Nations League record
+UEFA Nations League

 Summer Olympics

 Football at the Summer Olympics was first played officially in 1908.
-The Olympiads between 1896 and 1980 was only open for amateur players.
-The 1984 and 1988 tournaments were open to players with no appearances in the FIFA World Cup.
+The Olympiads between 1896 and 1980 were only open for amateur players.
+The 1984 and 1988 tournaments were open to players with no appearances in the World Cup.
 After the 1988 Olympics, the football event was changed into a tournament for U23 teams, with a maximum of three older players.
 See Romania Olympic football team for competition records from 1992 until present day.